 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Shrimp salad isn't just for ladies who lunch (although this is the perfect recipe for that occasion).
 It is also the ideal dinner for a hot summer night, a nice change in the packed lunch, and the perfect meal when you are short on time and ingredients.
 The sweet taste of shrimp is combined with a creamy fresh herb dressing, making for a refreshing and flavorful dish.
 The best part is that this shrimp salad couldn’t be easier to make, as it’s simply tossed together and chilled.

-This salad can be served simply on a bed of lettuce, or more elaborately piled into an avocado half.
-It is also perfect as a filling inside pita bread, served with garlic toast, or as part of a warm weather outdoor buffet.
+This salad can be served simply on a bed of lettuce, or for a more elaborate and impressive presentation, piled into an avocado half.
+It is also perfect as a filling inside pita bread, served with garlic toast, or as part of a warm-weather outdoor buffet.
 If you are looking to make the dish more substantial, consider adding some white beans or bowtie pasta.
 This salad would also be lovely served as an appetizer by placing each dressed shrimp onto a crostini.
 And though whole shrimp make for the nicest presentation, cutting the shrimp into bite-sized pieces beforehand will make the salad easier to eat no matter which way you serve it.